NSF-IUSE/mango/README.md

 >
 > ### **Recorded Lectures**
 >
-> Regular lectures and presentations will be recorded, and recorded lectures will be uploaded to the moodle for your access.
+> Regular lectures and presentations will be recorded, and recorded lectures will be uploaded to Moodle for your access.
 Others will NOT be recorded.

 ## **Academic Unit Information/Policies**